Healthy Eating During Adolescence

 The MyPlate icon is a guideline to help you and your adolescent eat a healthy diet.

-MyPlate can help you and your adolescent eat a variety of foods while encouraging
+MyPlate can help you and your teen eat a variety of foods while encouraging the right

 The USDA and the U.S. Department of Health and Human Services have prepared the following